 Step 1: Roll out your hardware cloth to the length you want it.
 Cut a straight line with your tin snips.

-If you want it a specific size so you can fit it into a container, you’ll need to measure the opening of the container, then roll your cloth into that particular size.
+If you want it a specific size of plant cage, you’ll need to roll your cloth into that particular size.
 Basically, you are just taking the cut end and making a cylinder shape with the cloth, then measuring the opening.
 When you have the right size opening, mark your hardware cloth by clipping where you will cut it.
 Then cut!

 It’s okay if it’s almost exactly the size you need, because you will be fastening the ends together pretty closely.
 Also, get your wire clip pliers and cage clips ready.

 Step 2: Fasten the cloth edges together at both ends so the cloth holds a cylinder shape.